Vorkytaka/inline_result/README.md

 - **Inline Result** consistently shows excellent performance, matching the speed of the sealed implementation with in-place pattern matching.
 - All benchmarks were executed using **const** constructors.
 Notably, removing const constructors only further degrades the performance of the sealed with extensions implementation.
 - Benchmarks was run with AOT exe.
+- You can see benchmarks code at `bench` folder

 In summary, using inline classes provides the speed benefits of pattern matching while still offering convenient extension methods such as map, fold, and getOrNull.